 Independence Day -15th August is a national holiday for all Indians to look forward to every year.
-Pregnancy to Parenthood shares tips with Indian parents to celebrate Independence Day with kids.
+Pregnancy to Parenthood shares 10 independence day activities for kids that Indian parents will love.

 HAPPY INDEPENDENCE DAY TO EVERYONE FROM Pregnancy to Parenthood!

 15TH OF AUGUST means so much to all of us.
 We are so lucky to live in a free country and would want our kids and coming generations to enjoy the same freedom.
 200 hundred years of struggle to achieve something which seemed impossible at that time.
 So many sacrifices were made by our freedom fighters.

 How do you make your child realize the importance of being FREE?